madisonbikes/cyclistsofmsn-backend/README.md

-# Cyclists of Madison Server API
+# Cyclists of Madison Backend

-This is the next iteration Cyclists of Madison bot API.
+This is the Cyclists of Madison photo bot backend.

+## Features

+- (New!)
+Mastadon posting support
+- Twitter (boo!) posting support

 ## Goals

 Provide limited web access to Cyclists of Madison photos along with statistics and better photo post intelligence.

-- Source photos from Google Drive
 - Easier Twitter setup/integration
 - Track which posts get favorited, etc.